Master of Business Administration (MBA) Degree, Online Program

 Financial Aid

 Jones Graduate School of Business scholarships are awarded at the point of admission and are based on the merit of the application.
 Financial assistance is generally awarded for one academic year at a time.
 Continuation of assistance depends on maintaining Satisfactory Academic Progress (SAP) in accordance with Academic and Professional Standards of performance, professional behavior, and is subject to the availability of funds.
-Academic or disciplinary probation, suspension, or general failure to maintain academic pace may result in the removal of all forms of financial assistance (i.e. scholarships, Federal/State student loans, etc.).
-Students have the right to appeal the suspension of financial aid, and all appeals will be reviewed by a committee.
+Academic or disciplinary probation, suspension, or general failure to maintain academic progress may result in the removal of all forms of financial assistance (i.e. scholarships, Federal/State student loans, etc.).
+Students have the right to appeal the suspension of financial aid; all appeals will be reviewed by a committee.

 Transfer Credit

 For Rice University’s policy regarding transfer credit, see Transfer Credit.
 Some departments and programs have additional restrictions on transfer credit.
+Requests for transfer credit must be approved for Rice equivalency by the appropriate academic department offering the Rice equivalent course (corresponding to the subject code of the course content) and by the Office of Graduate and Postdoctoral Studies (GPS).
 Students are encouraged to meet with their academic program’s advisor when considering transfer credit possibilities.

 Program Transfer Credit Guidelines